-- profile KHIVA array with the matrix profile containing the minimum distance of each subsequence. - index KHIVA array with the matrix profile index containing where each minimum occurs. - n Number of motifs to extract.
+- profile KHIVA array with the matrix profile containing the minimum distance of each subsequence. - index KHIVA array with the matrix profile index containing where each minimum occurs. - m Subsequence length value used to calculate the input matrix profile. - n Number of motifs to extract. - self_join Indicates whether the input profile comes from a self join operation or not.
+It determines whether the mirror similar region is included in the output or not.

-Returns KHIVA arrays with the motif distances, the motif indices and the subsequence indices.
+Returns KHIVA arrays with the motif distances, the motif indexes and the subsequence indexes.